Keyboard shortcuts

 • LVM volumes if needed

 Disko is imported per-host via inputs.disko.nixosModules.disko in the host’s disk.nix.
-Currently 3 of 14 hosts use it (shinji, kenpachi, aizen).
-The rest use a manually-generated hardware-configuration.nix with explicit fileSystems entries.
+A few hosts use it (shinji, kenpachi, aizen); the rest use a manually-generated hardware-configuration.nix with explicit fileSystems entries.

 When disko manages the filesystems, the fileSystems entries in hardware-configuration.nix should be commented out — disko generates them declaratively at build time.